10 STEPS TO PROCESSING:

 #10B Process: Assemble for Movies

 The same folder of images taken for star trail stacking can also be turned into a time-lapse movie.
 Instead of stacking the images on top of one another "in space," you string them together one after the other "in time."
 There are many methods for assembling movies.
-Free or low cost programs such as Quicktime 7 Pro, Time-Lapse Assembler, Time-Lapse Tool, or Sequence (shown here, for MacOS) can do the job, all offering options for the final movie’s format.
-Generally, an HD video of 1920x1080 pixels in the H264 format, or “codec,” is best.
+Free or low cost programs such as Time-Lapse Assembler, Time-Lapse Tool, TLDF or Sequence (shown here, for MacOS) can do the job, all offering options for the final movie’s format.
+Generally, an HD or 4K video in the H264 format, or “codec,” is best.
 Most programs will need to work from a folder of JPGs of the right size, produced using one of the choices listed under Step 6: Export.
 But you can also use Photoshop.
 Switch to video mode with Window>Workspace>Motion to bring up a video timeline.
 Then File>Open to drill to your folder of processed and down-sized JPG files.
 Select the first image in the folder and check “Image Sequence.”
 Choose the frame rate (30 fps is best).
-Then go to File>Export>Render Video to turn the file into a final H264 or Quicktime movie.
+Then go to File>Export>Render Video to turn the file into a final H264 movie.

 Advanced Processing: Using LRTimelapse